On this page, we will cover starting with adoration for children, then adoration for youth, students, and young adults.

 In 2017, we emailed diocesan youth ministry offices in Canada encouraging them to start adoration for youth.

-This is a sample of a parish that has a Holy Hour for Children and Youth ages 4 – teens on Saturday mornings from 10am – 11am excepting long weekends:
+Sample parish that has a Holy Hour for Children & Youth ages 4 – teens on Saturday mornings from 10am – 11am excepting long weekends:

-“Jesus Time Toronto” youth group/ministry meets regularly for Holy Hours of Eucharistic Adoration with praise and worship music.
-For example, they meet at Sts.
-Peter and Paul Church on a Sunday afternoon at 3pm and there have been 358 youth and young adult participants.
+Youth group/ministry meets regularly for Holy Hours of Eucharistic Adoration with praise and worship music – on a Sunday afternoon at 3pm and there have been 358 youth and young adult participants.
 Here is the Facebook page and their Youtube video:

 Adoration in Parishes or Schools